valevo/SABIO/experiments/README.md

 # Experiments

 ## [ex1](ex1/)

-Initial experiment into using [PMI](https://en.wikipedia.org/wiki/Pointwise_mutual_information), which measures collocation of word pairs, to detect lexical semantic bias.
+Experiments into using [PMI](https://en.wikipedia.org/wiki/Pointwise_mutual_information), which measures collocation of word pairs, to detect lexical semantic bias.
+Bias is thus operationalised as the amount and directionality of co-occurrence-based association between pairs of words.

-First, generate the full `n x n` matrix of PMI values, then eliminate according to PMI value itself, word classes, etc.
+PMI ranges from negative to positive infinity, with PMI = 0 if and only if two words are independent from each other.
+Negative PMI implies that two words 'repeal' each other, i.e. their chance of occurring together is lower than would have been expected.

+PMI can useful to find the associations of a given word, or to explore which pairs of high association exist in the corpus.
+In both cases, we first construct the full table of all associations between all pairs and then eliminate entries based on relevance, such as word classes, semantic features, etc.

+### Algorithm

+ 1. compute P(w) & P(w|w') for all observed words w and observed word pairs w and w'
+ 2. compute PMI(w, w') = log P(w|w') - log P(w) for all pairs w and w'
+ 3. sort all pairs according to PMI
+ 4.

+#### TODOs

-Could be interesting: PMI is symmetric in its arguments (since mutual information is) -> are there asymmetric versions?
+ - could be interesting: PMI is symmetric in its arguments (since mutual information is)
+   -> are there asymmetric versions?
 Would be useful since lexical semantic bias probably is.
 Possible candidate: [Delta P](https://www.degruyter.com/document/doi/10.1515/cllt-2017-0036/html).

+ - given an n-gram, get iterator over documents in which n-gram occurs (sorted by some criterion)
+ - given an n-gram, get iterator over high-ranking n-grams which occur in the same document

 ### Idea
 In combination with PMI: cluster unigrams into `k` clusters, then compute top `m` pairs (`w1, w2`) with highest PMI s.t. that `w1` and `w2` are *not* in the same cluster